 When considering your D-SNP eligibility, then, you must consider your age/health, and your SSI.

 D-SNPs fall under the category of Medicare Advantage.
-All Advantage plans, D-SNPs included, offer all of the aforementioned benefits of Original Medicare, as well as the coordinated healthcare services of Advantage plans to lower your out-of-pocket costs.
+All Advantage plans, D-SNPs included, offer all of the previously mentioned benefits of Original Medicare, as well as the coordinated healthcare services of Advantage plans to lower your out-of-pocket costs.

-Because D-SNPs are more specialized than the average Advantage plan, they offer additional benefits, such as:
+Because D-SNPs are more specialized than the average Advantage plan, they offer eligible individuals additional benefits, such as:

 Still unsure if you qualify for a D-SNP?
 Do you qualify but need help enrolling in a plan?
 That’s why we’re here.
 Texas Medicare Advisors helps people just like you navigate and take control of their Medicare coverage.
 If you would like a consultation, give us a call today at 512-900-3008.